 Michael Stoller began his grappling career when he was 10 years old with his elementary school’s wrestling team.
 He wrestled competitively until 17 years old, earning many high school accolades, including participating in the IESA and IHSA State Wrestling Tournaments.
 At 19 years old, Michael transitioned his wrestling skills to mixed martial arts and Brazilian jiu-jitsu.

-Mike is a currently a Brown belt with a degree in Athletic Training from the University of Illinois at Urbana-Champaign and degrees in both Nursing and Kinesiology from Parkland College.
+Mike received his black belt from Professor John Ouano on February 14, 2025.
+Mike holds several higher education degrees: Athletic Training from the University of Illinois at Urbana-Champaign and degrees in both Nursing and Kinesiology from Parkland College.
 With this extensive education in human anatomy, physiology, sports science, and human movement, he is the only instructor in the area that uses a scientific approach towards martial arts and fitness.
 Mike is an active competitor, most notably taking 3rd place at the No-Gi World Championships in 2021.

 Favorite submission: Wrist lock